 the commons? or the media? (many argue with the advent of social media that it's both)

-1. massification. to appeal the mass work must gravitate "toward the lowest level of taste, sensitivity, and intelligence".
+1. massification. to appeal the mass work must gravitate "toward the lowest level of taste, sensitivity, and intelligence".this has three points:

 2. passivity. genuine art should require active spectatorship, yet mass art abets passive reception. it's easy and safe.